 Gas EOR in Tight Unconventionals

-The course will discuss the Huff-n-Puff gas EOR process specifically, but will also give a background in the relevant fundamentals of gas EOR methods (miscibility, vaporization, and displacement).
-Alternative EOR methods will also be discussed.
-The course is introduced by an industrywide summary of ongoing gas EOR projects in North American unconventionals.
+The course will discuss the Huff-n-Puff gas EOR process specifically, but will also address relevant fundamentals of displacement-based gas EOR methods (miscibility, vaporization, and displacement) in tight unconventionals.

 - Introduction to Unconventional gas EOR